futurice/aito-website/README.md

 This is a first MVP for aito project.
 Here I will describe the architecture foe the website in static mode:

-- README.md
+- README.md - done
-- app.todo (aito.todo)
+- app.todo (aito.todo) - done
-- package.json
+- package.json -done
-- .gitignore
+- .gitignore - doe
-- webpack.config.js
+- webpack.config.js - do
 - postcss.config.js
 - node_modules/
 - build/